-Tutorial 1: Getting your feet wet – a simple echo server and client¶
+Tutorial 1: Getting your feet wet – a simple echo server and client

 This tutorial will get you started with Asphalt development from the ground up.

-You will learn how to build a simple network server that echoes back messages sent to it, along
+You will learn how to build a simple network server that echoes back messages sent to

-using the asphalt
+advanced concepts like using the asphalt

-command to run an application with a configuration file.
+command to run an application with a

-Asphalt requires Python 3.7 or later.
+Asphalt requires Python 3.8 or later.
 You will also need to have the venv

-module installed
+module

-for your Python version of choice.
-It should come with most Python installations, but if it does
+installed for your Python version of choice.
+It should come with most Python

-not, you can usually install it with your operating system’s package manager (python3-venv
+distributions, but if it does not, you can usually install it with your operating

-is a
+is a good guess).

-Setting up the virtual environment¶
+Setting up the virtual environment

-Now that you have your base tools installed, it’s time to create a virtual environment (referred
+Now that you have your base tools installed, it’s time to create a virtual environment

-to as simply virtualenv
+(referred to as simply virtualenv

 later).
-Installing Python libraries in a virtual environment isolates
+Installing Python libraries in a virtual

 Now, create a project directory and a virtualenv: